TGAC/RAMPART/doc/source/mass.rst

 In the past, sequencing was expensive and slow, which led to sequencing coverage of a genome to be relatively low.
 In those days, you typically would use all the data you could get in your assembly.
-These days, sequencing is relatively cheap and it is often possible to over sequence data, to the point where the gains in terms of separting signal from noise become irrelevant.
-Typically, a sequencing depth of 100X is sufficient for most purposes.
+These days, sequencing is relatively cheap and it is often possible to over sequence data, to the point where the gains in terms of separating signal from noise become irrelevant.
+Typically, a sequencing depth of 100X is more than sufficient for most purposes.
 Furthermore, over sequencing doesn't just present problems in terms of data storage, RAM usage and runtime, it also can degrade the quality of some assemblies.
 One common reason for failed assemblies with high coverage can occur if trying to assemble DNA sequenced from populations rather than a single individual.
 The natural variation in the data can make it impossible